 Note further that large employers having withheld taxes of \$100,000 or more at the end of any day must deposit the taxes by the next banking day.
 The deposit days are based on the timing of the employer's payroll.
 Withheld taxes include federal income taxes withheld from employee wages, the employee's share of Social Security and Medicare taxes (7.65 percent of wages), and the employer's share of Social Security and Medicare taxes (an additional 7.65 percent of employee wages).

-April 15, 2021: Tax returns, Form 4361, and quarterly payments
+April 18, 2022: Tax returns, amended returns, extension, exemption from Social Security, and quarterly payment

 Individual tax returns